wustlcse237sp20/project-pong-command-line-edition/README.md

 ***2. Iteration 2***
 - As a player, I want to be able to customize the pong board, ball, and paddles.
-- As a player, I want to be able to set the difficulty of the AI.
+- As a player, I want to be able to set the difficulty of the AI and change the speed of the ball in all games.
-- As a player, I want to be able to change the speed of the ball.
+- As a player, I want to be able to launch the game without installing anything.

 ***3. Iteration 3***
 TBD